DivyaKotia/Projects/ESG Drivers of Stock Returns — Regression Study/README.md

 ## Context

 Research conducted at IIM Ahmedabad under institutional access to LSEG Workspace and Bloomberg Terminal.
-Part of M.Sc.
-Big Data Analytics thesis work.